 Have you worked out with resistance bands?
-Yes, I know the cover pic is of a super fit man running which doesn’t seem related to exercising with resistance bands… but that’s my trainer!
-That’s Tommy.
+Yes, I know the cover pic is of a super fit man jumping rope which doesn’t seem related to exercising with resistance bands… but that’s Tommy!
 And he is the feature of this post and workout.

 *This post includes affiliate links where I will earn commission for your purchases.

-I asked my fitness trainer, Tommy Cassano if he could show me some exercises to get a full body resistance band workout using one rubber band.
-Tommy is a co-owner of Beastie 24/7.
-He is also a certified personal trainer and healthy lifestyle coach (ask for a discount with code “ozofsalt”).
-Although I get my best workouts at the gym, I can’t get there every day.
+I asked fitness trainer, Tommy Cassano if he could show me some exercises to get a full body resistance band workout using one rubber band.

-As you can see in the pic above, Tommy is in superb shape.
-I knew he would be able to guide me in an efficient workout using the band.
+As you can see in the pictures above, Tommy is in superb shape.
+I was excited to have him guide me in an efficient workout using the band.

 My goal was to obtain some basic strength training band exercises I could complete in about 20 minutes (excluding warm-up and stretches).
 I am so excited to share this great “Tommy Band Workout” with you!